tibru/tibru/README.md

 	>>> [1 2 3 4 @]
 	[1 4 2 3]

 You must be running the ./bin/ohno shell command to have this macro available.
+The source can be found in src/cpp/ohno/test.ohno.

+To see it in action run

+	./bin/ohno test.ohno

 Let's start with arithmetic.

 	>>> :def inc_table [#1 #2 #3 #4 #5 #6 #7 #8 #9 #10 nil]